ChallahBack83/Body_Performance/README.md

   - How does age factor into given body performance?
   - Is there a dramatic difference between genders?
   - How do some features impact others?
-    - Weight or body fat to sit/bends, gripForce, situps, broad jump?
+    - Weight or body fat to activity performance?
-    - Age to activity level?
+    - Age to activity performance ?
-    - Gender to activity level?

 ## Data Exploration & Analysis